madetech/productionisation/context-and-compliance/03-environments.md

 #### Context & justification

 The `staging` environment is an environment typically used for external (customer, users, etc) reviews.
-The staging environment may also require showcasing to customers depending on feedback from reviews, however it is also on a feature by feature basis.
+The staging environment may also require showcasing to customers depending on feedback from reviews, however this should be on a feature-by-feature basis.
 This environment is additionally used for high level end-to-end (E2E) testing, as part of **Acceptance Test Driven Development (ATDD)**, which tests from the input of the system to the output of the system.

 #### Compliance